 - in streak formations, often with a lighter center streak

-- swollen, cracked, and bleeding or crusted if severe
+- swollen, cracked, bleeding, or crusted if severe

-Many people experience underarm chafing while exercising or wearing clothing that does not fit them properly.
+People may experience underarm chafing while exercising or wearing clothing that does not fit properly.

-Many people also experience chafing during the spring and summer months because they sweat more in the heat and moist skin is quicker to irritate.
+People may also experience chafing during the spring and summer months because they sweat more in the heat, and moist skin is quicker to irritate.

-Heat can mix with sweat on the skin and cause an irritation rash commonly called heat rash.
+Heat can mix with sweat on the skin and cause an irritation rash known as heat rash.